marten-de/projects-md/mchess/README.md

 *Chess Module*
 - v1: The initial version of the chess module.
 It contained fully functional representation of the chess board with working rules.
 No speed optimization yet.
 GUI module was still included.
 - v2: A vastly faster version.
 The module needs to do far less computation than v1, but has exactly the same features.
 GUI module still included.
-- v3 (current): Introduces the "undo-move" mechanic that can take all moves back until the first move that was made.
+- v3: Introduces the "undo-move" mechanic that can take all moves back until the first move that was made.
 Also includes further speed improvements through better code design, but no optimization through extensions yet.
 Also, the GUI module is moved to a different file in this version.
+- v4: The last pure Python version.
+The internal mechanics have been optimized to give the easiest interface with C, this means as little as possible mixed types or arguments of variable lengths, less dimensions in arrays and also less class usage.
+The version has slightly better performance than v3.
+Zobrist hashing is now implemented in this module and has been removed from the bot module.
+- v5 (current): -

 *Bot*
 - v1: The initial version of the chess bot.
 The main idea of this version was to create the link to the chess module and allow for some kind of move evaluation and recursive search to find the best move.
-- v2 (current): Includes much more internal tweaks that help to find the best move than v1.
+- v2: Includes much more internal tweaks that help to find the best move than v1.
 Many ideas here revolve around prioritizing good moves to cut down on calculation time.
 No speed improvement through extensions yet.
+Last pure python version.
+- v3: With the changes of the v4 chess class, this module also had to be updated.
+Zobrist hashing removed and implemented in chess class.
+Loading of opening database streamlined.
+- v4 (current): -

 *GUI*
 - v1 (current): A simple GUI to represent the chess board and allow for play by mouse.
+- v2: Updated to work with changed internal mechanics of v4 chess class
+- v3 (current): -

 ### Possible Future Tweaks and Changes

 *Chess Module*
-- Improve calculation speed of the bot and/ or chess module by using NumPy, Cython, Numba, Jax, PyPI, custom C extensions, ...
+- Make sure that constants only show up in one place, pass from module to module if necessary or at least mark critical variables
 - Adjust instance variable status private/ public (so far all are public)
 - Allow tracking of moves back and forth (so far only undoing moves is possible)
+- Implement incremental change of zobrist hash instead of re-calculation from scratch each time

 *Bot*
 - Track down reason for big spread in puzzle performance and random blunders